greatscottgadgets/ubertooth/README.md

 For assistance with Ubertooth general use or development, please look at the [issues on the GitHub project](https://github.com/greatscottgadgets/ubertooth/issues).
 This is the preferred place to ask questions or open issues so that others may locate the answer to your question in the future.

-We invite you to join our community discussions on [Discord](https://discord.gg/rsfMw3rsU8) and [IRC](https://web.libera.chat/#ubertooth).
+We invite you to join our community discussions on [Discord](https://discord.gg/rsfMw3rsU8).
 Note that while technical support requests are welcome here, we do not have support staff on duty at all times.
 Be sure to also submit an issue on GitHub if you’ve found a bug or if you want to ensure that your request will be tracked and not overlooked.

 GitHub issues on this repository that are labelled "technical support" by Great Scott Gadgets employees can expect a response time of two weeks.
 We currently do not have expected response times for other GitHub issues or pull requests for this repository.